• Recipes

 Step 3

-Crumple parchment paper and spread it out, then place the kombu on top without overlapping as much as possible.
-Bake it in the oven (or toaster oven) at 212℉ (100℃) for 30 minutes without preheating, until the kombu reaches a semi-dry state.
+Crumple a sheet of parchment paper and spread it out, then arrange the kombu on top without overlapping as much as possible.
+Bake it in the oven (or toaster oven) at 212℉ (100℃) for 30 minutes without preheating, until the kombu is semi-dry.

 shio kombu_instruction-4